swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ⭐ Leave us a star if you found this guide helpful!

 🤝 Your input directly shapes future versions of this workshop.

+## Contributions

+1. **A mental model** — an ML system is mostly surrounding infrastructure, not just model code.
+2. **A reproducible path** — from notebook to cloud using DVC, CML, BentoML, Kubernetes, Evidently AI, and Label Studio.
+3. **A pragmatic method** — version-controlled, composable, incremental, and adequate for your context.

 ## Bonus slides